m477h145/ubuntu-gameserver/README.md

 Setup Script for an Ubuntu Gameserver

 # Usage
-Either copy the setup Script to your Server or install it using git (apt-get install git) Please run the script in Root
+Either copy the setup Script to your Server or install it using git Please run the script in Root

 # Installation
 (1) Installation using downloaded Script:
-Run Script by typing sh setup.sh
+Run Script by typing:
+  $ sh setup.sh
 Then follow prompts

 (2) Installation using git
+Install git by:
-Install git by apt-get install git
+  $ apt-get install git
+Then type:
-Then type git clone git://github.com/m4777h145/ubuntu-gameserver.git
+  $ git clone git://github.com/m4777h145/ubuntu-gameserver.git
+Follow prompts afterwards